 3. Do not take sides as to initiation of the divorce proceedings, custody or child support.
 You are a friend and your intervention may be the catalyst away from resolution of issues rather than to resolution.

 4. Understand that divorce involves illogical emotion and actions.
 Don’t be the amateur psychiatrist in fixing your friend.
 This is the time to listen.
 No matter how tempted you are to perhaps add your ten cents in the mix just listen.

 5. Understand that your friend’s lawyer runs the show, understands the law and is ethically bound to represent his/her client and not you.
 Do not undermine your friends attorney your friend is already on the brink and usually does not understand the process and if he/ she loses confidence in his/her attorney all is lost.

 6. Understand that each divorce is different and what worked in one case may not work in another.
 What happened in one case may not necessarily happen in another.
 There are not only laws that govern issues in divorce but laws that govern issues in child custody, division of assets and spousal support.

 7. Understand that after all the litigation the parties may just decide to drop the divorce and stay together.
 Sometimes the idea of having to live apart sometimes brings parties closer together.
 The parties may then be able to resolve their issues and stay together.

 8. Understand that there are issues in a divorce which may not be completed at the signing of the judgment of divorce.
 Parenting time, child custody, child support and spousal support can always be adjusted and for those reasons the parties may still be at odds after the judge signs the judgment of divorce.

-Once you understand the mechanics of Friend support then you can be support to your friend without becoming angry or frustrated no matter if they are in the pre, active or post stage of divorce.
+Once you understand the mechanics of how to help a friend through divorce, then you can be there support to your friend without becoming angry or frustrated no matter if they are in the pre, active or post stage of divorce.